Kim Pegula: Career

 Pegula was involved in her husband's company, East Resources, from 1991 to its sale in 2010.
 Shortly afterwards, the Pegulas purchased the Buffalo Sabres and its two affiliated teams, the Buffalo Bandits of the NLL and the Rochester Americans of the AHL.
 She influenced the planning and construction of LECOM Harborcenter, a mixed-use development next to the Sabres' arena and part of the revitalization of downtown Buffalo.
-After the death of longtime Buffalo Bills owner Ralph Wilson, the football team was put up for sale.
-The Pegulas competed with real-estate mogul (and former U.S. president) Donald Trump and also a consortium of rock singer Jon Bon Jovi and key people in Toronto-based Maple Leaf Sports and Entertainment for the team.
+After the 2014 death of longtime Buffalo Bills owner Ralph Wilson, the football team was put up for sale.
+The Pegulas competed with Donald Trump and also a consortium of rock singer Jon Bon Jovi and key people in Toronto-based Maple Leaf Sports and Entertainment for the team.
 The Pegulas won with an NFL record $1.4 billion all-cash bid.

 Following the acquisition Kim and Terry Pegula reorganized their sports franchises, along with record label Black River Entertainment into a new company, Pegula Sports and Entertainment.
 She helped coin the term "One Buffalo" and is also involved with the NFL Foundation.
 The Pegulas have also donated significant amounts of money to their alma maters, including $12 million to Houghton College, which allowed it to build a new athletics complex and transition to NCAA Division III.
 A fan of desserts, Pegula helped formulate "One Buffalo" branded premium ice cream and cupcake products.
 Since its formation Pegula Sports and Entertainment, with Kim Pegula as its president and CEO, has made several acquisitions of property in Buffalo and launched a regional sports network, MSG Western New York.
 The company also acquired two more professional sports teams, the Buffalo Beauts of the National Women's Hockey League (until divesting of the team a year later) and the Rochester Knighthawks of the National Lacrosse League.

-In March 2018, Pegula was named to the National Football League’s business ventures committee, replacing Russ Brandon.
-Pegula is on the NFL’s Super Bowl and major-event advisory committee.
+In March 2018, Pegula was named to the National Football League's business ventures committee, replacing Russ Brandon.
+Pegula served on the NFL's Super Bowl and major-event advisory committee.